noir-lang/book/src/language_concepts/data_types.md

 ### The Field Type

-The `Field` type corresponds to the native field type of the proving backend.
-For example, this would be a (roughly) 256-bit integer when using the default TurboPlonk backend.
+The field type corresponds to the native field type of the proving backend.

+The size of a Noir field depends on the elliptic curve's finite field for the proving backend adopted.
+For example, a field would be a 254-bit integer when paired with the default TurboPlonk backend that spans the Grumpkin curve.

-Fields are simply defined with the keyword `Field`:
+Fields support integer arithmetic and are often used as the default numeric type in Noir:

 ```rust,noplaypen
 fn main(x : Field, y : Field)  {